OpenDroneMap/docs/source/arguments.rst

 ``--split`` <positive integer>
   Average number of images per submodel.
 When splitting a large dataset into smaller submodels, images are grouped into clusters.
 This value regulates the number of images that each cluster should have on average.
 Default: ``999999``

+``--split-image-groups`` <path string>
+  Path to the image groups file that controls how images should be split into groups.
+The file needs to use the following format: image_name group_nameDefault: ``None``

 ``--split-overlap`` <positive integer>
   Radius of the overlap between submodels.
 After grouping images into clusters, images that are closer than this radius to a cluster are added to the cluster.
 This is done to ensure that neighboring submodels overlap.
 Default: ``150``